Data protection declaration

 If these analyses or profiles are person-related, they will be deleted or anonymised upon termination by the user, otherwise after two years from the conclusion of the contract.
 In all other respects, the macroeconomic analyses and general trend determinations are prepared anonymously wherever possible.

-When contacting us (e.g. via contact form, e-mail, telephone or via social media), the user's details are used to process the contact enquiry and to process it in accordance with Art.
-6 Para.
-1 lit. b. (within the framework of contractual/pre-contractual relationships), Art.
-6 Para.
-1 lit. f GDPR (other inquiries).
+When contacting us (e.g. via contact form, e-mail, telephone or via social media), the user's details are used to process the contact enquiry and to process it.
 The data of the users can be stored in a customer relationship management system ("CRM system") or comparable inquiry organization.

 We delete the requests if they are no longer necessary.
 We check the necessity every two years; furthermore, the legal archiving obligations apply.